CoMPaTech/esphome_c1101/README.md

  - How to have 'multiple' switches like we have multiple sensors
  - `itho.yaml` is missing the entries for the timers ... due to lack of daylight and the above issue combined

+# Fixed issue

+ - Adding join command switch as requested by @danieldotnl and as well by @tomduijf

 # Wiring schema used:

 ```